aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 When I tried to use the softcover CLI command line tooling on my Mac OS machine, I ran into a few installation issues.

-Fortunately I found this Docker image with the softcover tools pre installed that was build by one of the softcover team members.
+Fortunately I found a Docker image with the softcover tools pre installed that was build by one of the softcover team members.

-I was able to use the Docker image to build and publish book (in progress) to the platform.
+I was able to use this Docker image to build and publish my book (in progress) to the platform.

-Since I had to figure out a few things along the way, I decided to document the commands I used so that others may benefit from what I discovered.
+I had to figure out a few things along the way when using the image and I decided to document the commands I used so that others can benefit from my experience.

 This article assumes that you have Docker installed on your machine.

+You can download and install Docker desktop from [https://docs.docker.com/desktop/mac/install](https://docs.docker.com/desktop/mac/install).

 ## Pulling the image